Atomicbeast101/hawk-backup-switch/README.md

 ## Setup

-Once the environment variables are set, run it via Docker-compatible environment such as Synology, Kubernetes, etc:
+Once the environment variables are set (see below for details), run it via Docker-compatible environment such as Synology, Kubernetes, etc:
 ```bash
 docker run adam/hawk-backup-switch:latest
 ```